 Awards of Excellence in Chemical Engineering

 The Chemical Engineering Awards provide a showcase for outstanding achievement in the field of Chemical Engineering.
 IChemE, The Engineers Australia Chemical College, Engineering New Zealand and RACI, in partnership with corporate sponsors, have instituted these awards to encourage and recognise excellence and to highlight the contribution made to the community by New Zealand and Australian Chemical Engineers.

-Nominations for the 2018 Awards of Excellence in Chemical Engineering will open soon.
+Nominations for the 2018 Awards of Excellence in Chemical Engineering is open.
+Visit the Engineers Australia website.
+Nominate for the awards before 1 May 2018.

 The 2018 Awards of Excellence will be presented on Tuesday 2 October 2018 at the Chemeca 2018 conference dinner.